nestjs/docs.nestjs.com/content/exception-filters.md

 export class CatsController {}
 ```

 This construction sets up the `HttpExceptionFilter` for every route handler defined inside the `CatsController`.

-It's the example of the controller-scoped exception filter.
-The last available scope is the global-scoped exception filter.
+To create a global-scoped filter, you would do the following:

 ```typescript
 @@filename(main)